elastisys/compliantkubernetes/docs/adr/0000-use-markdown-architectural-decision-records.md

 Chosen option: "MADR 2.1.2", because

-* We need to start somewhere, and it's better to have some format that no format.
+* We need to start somewhere, and it's better to have some format than no format.
 * MADR seems to be good enough for our current needs.